 The work undertaken to date in this area for the DITTO project relies primarily upon the continuing empirical investigation of relationships between capacity utilisation and performance.
 It builds upon the work done for the OCCASION and CCR projects by analysing capacity utilisation measures and performance data for junctions and stations.

 The initial DITTO work used 2012 data generated for the CCR.
-CRRD data for Network Rail’s London and North Eastern (LNE) Route was analysed and aggregated by location, with each station and junction for which at least 50 CRRD incidents were recorded in 2012 being categorised (e.g. major terminus, freight terminal, 2-track through station, etc.).
+CRRD data for Network Rail’s London and North Eastern (LNE) Route was analysed and aggregated by location, with each station and junction for which at least 50 CRRD incidents were recorded in 2012 being categorised, e.g. as a major terminus, freight terminal, 2-track through station, etc. This categorisation was undertaken for analytical convenience, with additional categories being included as they were encountered.
+The categorisation was based broadly upon whether a station is an intermediate, ‘through’ location or a terminus, the number of tracks through the station (which, where specified, typically reflect the numbers of running lines on the approaches to a station), the numbers of platforms and the numbers of platform loops, if any.
+In cases where a station is largely unique in layout or otherwise not readily classifiable, because of an unusual layout or large number of platforms and/or tracks relative to its approaches, it is described as complex, and as small, medium or large, depending upon its size.
 Outlier locations with fewer than approximately one CRRD incident per week on average were thus excluded from the analysis, and the resulting dataset included 91.6% of all incidents recorded on the Route.
 The nodal categorisation, the number of nodes included in each category and the total number of delay incidents associated with each category are summarised in Table 1.

 Table 1: Node categories, counts and CRRD incident counts